Stop using sniper to preserve beans, Audu Ogbeh begs traders - Vanguard News Nigeria

 “We just have to keep educating people,” he said.

-The News Agency of Nigeria (NAN) reports that the National Agency for Food Drug Administration and Control (NAFDAC) has also warned citizens against eating and buying foodstuffs and fruits preserved or ripened with chemicals.
+The National Agency for Food Drug Administration and Control (NAFDAC) has also warned citizens against eating and buying foodstuffs and fruits preserved or ripened with chemicals.

 NAFDAC also advised that sale of grains or beans suspected to be preserved with chemicals be reported to the agency.